clockblocker/life-tracker/README.md

 ## API Keys

-This plugin requires you to provide your own API keys for the Google Gemini API and.
+This plugin requires you to provide your own API keys for the Google Gemini API.
 You can obtain these keys by creating accounts on the respective platforms.

 ## Disclaimer

 This plugin is not affiliated with or endorsed by Google.
-The use of the Google Gemini API and DeepSeek API is subject to their respective terms of service.
+The use of the Google Gemini API is subject to their respective terms of service.

 ## License